 The LSA states that an employer does not have to give advance notice to the following categories of workers.

-- one who has been employed as a monthly-paid worker for less than six months
+• one who has been employed as a monthly-paid worker for less than six months (ruled as unconstitutional by the Constitution Court in 2015)

-4. An employer should give a worker a notification of a reason for dismissal in writing.
+4. An employer should give a worker a written notice of dismissal.

 Recently, some Korean companies were known to notify workers of their dismissal through email or text messaging.
 This will not be valid means of notification anymore according to the position of the Ministry of Labor based on the new requirement.